sagemath/trac_to_gh/Issue 6022.md

 # Issue 6022: [with patch, needs review] latex.py: if dvipng fails, use dvips and convert instead

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6022

 Original creator: jhpalmieri